polterguy/polterguy.github.io/tutorials/database-crud/index.md

 * Filtering
 * Specifying a boolean **[operator]** for filter criteria

-The above is what you'd typically need most of the times as you read items from your database.
+The above is what you would typically need most of the times as you read items from your database.
 If you'd like to find items only matching a specific criteria, you can add a filter for your criteria to have your backend only return items matching your filter.
-You will see a whole range of possible filters for each column in your table, such as I illustrate for the **first_name** column below.
+You will see a whole range of possible filters for each column in your table such as illustrated for the **first_name** column below.

 * __actor.first_name.eq__ - First name being exact match of the specified string
 * __actor.first_name.neq__ - First name _not_ equal to the specified string